nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ![]({{ site.baseurl }}/assets/images/loopy.png)

-In May of 2022, I started conducting research on [swarm robotics](https://en.wikipedia.org/wiki/swarm_robotics) for Dr. Gu at the WVU [Interactive Robotics Laboratory](https://web.archive.org/web/20250423170205/https://yugu.faculty.wvu.edu/people).
+In May of 2022, I started conducting research on [swarm robotics](https://en.wikipedia.org/wiki/swarm_robotics) under Dr. Gu at the WVU Interactive Robotics Laboratory.
 The research surrounded a robot named Loopy.
 Loopy consists of a closed chain of many servo motors acting as independent agents that have only a single degree of freedom.

 The preliminary research was focused on consensus methods in swarm robotics and how they can be applied alongside human interaction with Loopy to perform decentralized shape creation.